valasubramanian-tw/chatai-fastapi-backend/README.md

 ## ✅ Objective

-Implement a FastAPI service to:
+This is a FastAPI service to:

 - Create new chat sessions
 - Add messages to a session
 - Retrieve messages from a session

-> **Note:** No database required — use in-memory Python data structures.

 ---